Semiahmoo-Robotics/FIRSTPowerUp2018-Public/README.md

 8. Goto and right click the "Package Explorer" and select "Import"
 9. Select "Existing Gradle Project" under the folder "Gradle"
 10. Set your root directory to where your project is stored and import
-12. After you import it, right click, build.gradle and go to Gradle and click refresh gradle project
+12. After you import it, right click build.gradle and go to Gradle and click refresh gradle project
-13. To connect to the git repository, start a Git Bash (see below), create a branch(see below) and check out the master (see below).
+13. To connect to the git repository, start Git Bash (see below), create a branch (see below) and check out the master branch (see below).

-### How to start a Git Bash
+### How to start
 0. Navigate to the folder where the project is stored
 1. Enter it
-2. Right click in the folder and open up Git Bash
+2. Right click in the folder and open Git Bash

-### How to use the Git Bash
+### How to use Git Bash
 Git commands are called by typing "git" and then the command.
 For example - "git pull".
-Options can be typed after the command using "-".
+Options can be typed after the command using "--".
-The important commands that all of you need to familiarize yourself with is branch, pull, fecth, reset, push and commit.
+The important commands that all of you need to familiarize yourself with is branch, pull, fetch, reset, push and commit.
 Before I go into those, let me explain how the repository works.
 There is a local and a remote repository.
 The remote repository of a branch is called
 "origin".
 The local copy of the remote repository is called "origin/branchname" (where branchname is the name of the branch).
 The copy that can be edited is called branchname (where branchname is the name of the branch).

 ## Follow these steps to practice the above commands -
 0. You will need Bash open.
-Open the Git Bash (see above)
+Open Git Bash (see above)
 1. To create a local branch type "git branch branchname" where branchname is the name of the branch.
 The format of the name should be
 "implement/feature" or "fix/BugName"
-2. To push your branch to remote (create a remote branch) , type "git push origin branchname" (where branchname is the name of the branch)
+2. To push your branch to remote (create a remote branch), type "git push origin branchname" (where branchname is the name of the branch)
 You will need a remote branch so other people can see what feature you are working on.
-You also need it for pull requests, when you wish your code to be merged with the masters.
+You also need it for pull requests, when you wish your code to be merged with the master branch.
-3. You should be able to see your remote branch on your GitHub, under the "branches" section under your "Code" section.
+3. You should be able to see your remote branch on GitHub, under the "branches" section under your "Code" section.
 People can view your code here and you can use the website for pull requests.
 The owners will approve the merge or reject it.
-4. Now, attempt to merge your branch (the new feature you are developing) with the masters (the base code from GitHub).
+4. Now, attempt to merge your branch (the new feature you are developing) with the master branch (the base code from GitHub).
 Type "git checkout master".
 Type "git pull".
 Type "git checkout yourbranchname" (where yourbranchname is the name of your branch).
 5. Type "git merge master".
 6. Push the branch to remote.
 The command had been mentioned above.
 Once you push, it should have updated.
-7. To add a file, you will need to open open Eclipse.
+7. To add a file, you will need to open Eclipse.
 Go to Git View.
 Go to branches.
 Open Local Folder.
 Double click your branch.
 Checkout.
 Go to your package explorer.
 If it says your branch name next to you package folder, the process worked and you have successfully checked out your branch.
 8. Now, add a class to the source code called TestClass, just like a normal Java project.
 No need to use Git Bash yet.
 9. Try writing some dummy code (sysout and a main method).
-If the syntax doesnt compile, you have probably imported it as a git project and not a gradle.
+If the syntax doesn't compile, you have probably imported it as a git project and not a gradle.
 Follow steps 8 - 12 from "### Importing git project in Eclipse" and then retry this step.
-10. To add this code onto your branch, open your Git Bash and type "git add -A".
+10. To add this code onto your branch, open Git Bash and type "git add -A".
 Format and capitalization is very important.
 11. To commit this to your remote branch, type "git commit -a -m"CommitMessage"" (where CommitMessage is a comment you leave within quotes about this commit).
 12. If you get an error saying "Fatal - unable to autodetect email adress", means your git account has not been synchronized.